stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 ## Example: allPromisesTimeoutCatch

-Since the `appendStack` worked so well for our async functions, let's try it with our raw Promises:
+Since the `appendStack` worked so well for our async functions, let's try it with our raw Promises example:

 ```ts
 function allPromisesTimeoutCatch() {